 The only minor hassle is that you can’t use both accounts at the same time.

 The way around this is to log in using different browsers.
-Perhaps Chrome for your personal account and Firefox for your pen name account.
+Perhaps Chrome for your personal accounts and Firefox for your pen name accounts.

 With a bit of planning and caution, it’s relatively easy to publish writing anonymously online.

 Making sure you don’t use your personal or professional email address is a good start.

 But also be careful not to use links to any of your existing social media profiles, such as Facebook, Linkedin, Goodreads, or Twitter.